Arlo Guthrie Alice's Restaurant

 1969, 9.5/10

 Dusty Springfield began her career in a folk-pop trio The Springfields with her brother Tom.
 When The Springfields broke up, she went on to solo success in the early 1960s with ‘I Only Wanna Be With You’ and ‘I Don’t Know What To Do With Myself’, showcasing her sensual voice.
-But by the late 1960s her star was fading, and she signed with Atlantic Records in an effort to reignite her career.
+But by the late 1960s her star was fading, and she signed with Atlantic Records to reignite her career.
 Recording in Memphis, the production team of Jerry Wexler, Tom Dowd, and Arif Mardin gave her more direct, stripped down sound than she was accustomed to.

 Back to 1960s album reviews…..